pippinbarr/cart263-2021/topics/the-webpage/css-overview.md

 }
 ```

-Here `body` is the **selector**.
+`body` is the **selector**.
 It tells the browser that the styling information will be applied to everything inside the `<body>` tag.
 (Note we don't include the angle brackets when selecting the tag, just the tag name.)

 We specify the styling properties inside **curly brackets** after the selector.

 The property and its value require the following:

 * `font-family` is the **property name**, it tells us the specific kind of styling we want to apply to the `<body>` tag, which is to set its font.
-* `:` (a colon) separates the property name from the value to set it to
+* `:` (a colon) separates the property name from the value
-* `Helvetica` is the **value** we want to set the property to, in this case the name of the font to use,
+* `Helvetica` is the **value** we want to set the property to, in this case the name of the font to use (no quote marks!),
 * `;` (a semi-colon) indicates the property and value are complete.

 If we look at the page and we have Helvetica installed on our computer, everything inside the `<body>` tag will be using that font.

 ### Fallback options

-If we **don't** have Helvetica, we'll end up with the default, which is probably some kind of serifed font, which we probably didn't want since Helvetica is a sans-serif font.
+If a user **doesn't** have Helvetica, they'll end up with a default, which is probably some kind of serifed font, which we probably didn't want given Helvetica is a sans-serif font.

-If we want to specify a series of fallback options for the `font-family` property, we can list more options separated by commas.
+If we want to specify fallback options for the `font-family` property, we can list more options separated by commas.
 It's common to include a generic option like `sans-serif` or `serif` to indicate a very broad preference:

 ```css
 body {